Best Conditions for the Smartest Minds from All over the World

 KIT offers to 3000 PhD students, 60 young investigators, and junior professors from Germany and abroad

 - innovative concepts for the development of their scientific and personal qualities,

 - an excellent environment of university research and large-scale research, and

 - excellent national and international networking.

-Offers tailored to individual scientists are in the focus of the support given by the Karlsruhe House of Young Scientists (KHYS), the KIT Research Office and the Young Investigator Network (YIN) as well as of scientific education in graduate schools, PhD programs, and KIT departments.
-KIT promotes early scientitfic independence and diverse career opportunities for junior researchers.
+Offers tailored to the individual scientist are in the focus of the support provided by the Karlsruhe House of Young Scientists (KHYS) and the KIT Research Office.
+The Young Investigator Network (YIN) is a self-governing network for junior research group leaders at KIT.
+Subject-related qualifications are obtained at the institutes and departments of KIT as well as within graduate schools and PhD programs.